 The only country with LOVE in its name and one of the greenest and safest countries in the world!

-Slovenia – the only country with LOVE in its name – is one of the most sustainable countries in the world.
-One of the greenest countries in Europe, this landlocked country has some of the best freshwater lakes you can find.
-It’s also one of the most safest in the world.
-So if travelling sustainably in a green country (literally) is top of your list, you can’t go wrong with a trip to Slovenia.
-Read on to find out more about this green country in Central Europe.
+Slovenia—the only country with LOVE in its name—is one of the most sustainable countries in the world.
+One of the greenest countries in Europe, this almost-landlocked country has some of the best freshwater lakes you can find.
+It’s also one of the safest countries in the world.
+So, if travel safety, sustainable tourism and travelling in a green country (literally) are at the top of your list of travel priorities, you can’t go wrong with a trip to Slovenia.
+Read on to find out more about Sustainable Slovenia.

 How sustainable is Slovenia?